Retrorocket: Reusable launch systems

 New uses for retro-thrust rockets emerged since 2010 for reusable launch systems.
 After second stage separation, the first stage of SpaceX's Falcon 9 and Falcon Heavy rockets uses one to three of the main engines in order to decelerate for propulsive landing.
 The first stage is then recovered, refurbished and prepared for the next flight.
 The boosters of other orbital rockets are routinely destroyed after a single use by atmospheric reentry and high-speed impact in the ocean.
 Companies like Blue Origin with their New Glenn, Link Space with their New Line 1 and national projects like the European Commission's RETALT project and the China National Space Administration's Long March 8 are also pursuing retro-thrust re-entry for reusable boosters.

 New Shepard is a reusable single-stage suborbital rocket where the booster uses its main engine to land again after a flight.
 The capsule slows its descent with parachutes and uses retrorockets to slow down just before reaching the ground.

+SpaceX's Starship launch vehicle recovers its Super Heavy booster in a similar manner to Falcon 9, lighting thirteen engines, before shutting down ten of these engines for the final descent.
+The second stage, after reentry, lights its three inner engines and descends to either a splashdown or a catch.